EvaMuc/byoc/session_II/README.md

 ### 'git' by example

 Let's work together on this project!
-And let's use 'git' for that!
+And let's use `git` for that!
 Here comes a step-by-step explanation how you can help to improve 'byoc' and best part is: You will become a 'git' expert at the same time!

 #### Step 1:
 Create an account on github.com